Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-LightTypes.png)

 The HDRP light types use [physical light units](#PLU) to help you light your Scene in the most realistic way possible.
-To assist you in creating physically-accurate lights, the [Light component](Light-Component.md) Inspector includes icons alongside the **Intensity** and **Temperature** properties.
+To assist you in creating physically accurate lights, the [Light component](Light-Component.md) Inspector includes icons alongside the **Intensity** and **Temperature** properties.
 Each icon displays the real-world light source that the value of each property currently represents.
 Each icon is also a button which you can click to access a list of preset values that match real-world light sources.
 For lights to behave properly when using PLU, you need to respect HDRP unit convention (1 Unity unit equals 1 meter).
 The HDRP light types are:

 - **Directional**
   - Color temperature